Welcome to today's edition of the Rush 24-7 podcast.

 She did her best.

-And now she's a nice woman, and it's her turn.
+And now she's a nice woman and it's her turn.

-Not what she believes on any issues.
+That's the case for Hillary Clinton, not what she believes on any issues.

 Because if they start telling us that, it's over for Hillary Clinton, and there is no case.